IoTAdri/IOTA-BCLDworkshop/README.md

-# IOTA Workshop
+# IOTA Workshop for BlockchainLab Drenthe

 Simple examples to help a developer work through interacting with the IOTA network.
+Forked from the repo from Lewis Freiberg.

 ### Getting started